FAQ - macOS

-To use MasterFile's Grab & Go reporting, its Client Intake forms, and for Evidence Cruncher to convert Office files, you need Microsoft Office.
-The only supported version for macOS users is Office 2010, Windows version.
-If your Crossover MasterFile bottle did not come preloaded with Office 2010, you must request the correct Microsoft Office 2010 standalone installer from us and follow our instructions to install.
-Activation can then proceed via an Office 2010 serial number or possibly via activation through your Office 365 subscription.
+Grab & Go reports, Client Intake forms, and converting Office files with the Evidence Cruncher requires the Windows version of Office 2010.
+This is the only supported version in our Crossover emulator.
+Office is not pre-loaded by default.
+You can request the correct Microsoft Office 2010 standalone installer from us and follow our instructions to install; however, you will need an Office 2010 serial number to activate it, or may be able to do so via your Office 365 subscription.

 In the rare event that MasterFile freezes, or will not respond after a long period, you can force it to shut down.
 This may also cause all applications running in the MasterFile bottle to close too.